Priti0555/internship/README.md

 - login.html – Page where the user logs in
 - dashboard.html – Page that shows user info
-- db.php – Connects to the MySQL database
 - data.php – Gets data from the database
 - internship.sql – Database file with table and data